technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // When there is ambiguity in case of multiple Variadic Generics, the type sys-
 // tem prefers to assign the maximum number of types to the first generic param-
 // eter.
 The parameter name can be used to manually resolve the ambiguity, and
-// for the happines of the compiler this concept may be generalized to all
+// for the happines of the compiler, this concept may be generalized to all
 // generic parameters even if this is not strictly needed.
 This new syntax does
 // not allow the reordering of the generic parameters.
 The compiler is updated
 // to show new and more detailed informations about generic parameters.